ascl1u/animanga-genie/memory-bank/project-design-doc.md

    - Shows title, synopsis, genres, and ratings for each recommendation.
    - Options to add to a watchlist or mark as watched.
 5. **Basic Search Functionality**
-   - Search bar to find specific anime titles.
+   - Search bar to find specific anime titles.W
-6. **User Feedback Mechanism**
-   - Like/dislike buttons to improve recommendation accuracy over time.

 ### Future Features